June 14, 2018

 When you add the intangibles of people successfully selling items, buyers successful getting a good deal on a purchase, there’s something that’s happening that goes way beyond any traditional commerce model.
 That energy creates growth opportunities.

-This is the second of a four part introductory series on marketplace businesses.
+This is the second of a five part introductory series on marketplace businesses.
 You can find the first part of the series here.

 To learn more about how the marketplace business model can help improve your profitability, check out The Kahuna Blog!
 Simply click the button below!